tekknolagi/skybison/doc/INSTALL.md

 Since you will likely have several `build-XYZ` folders hanging around, and it's useful for those not to show up in `git status`, they should be ignored by default in `.gitignore`.

+## Alternate linkers

+The [mold](https://github.com/rui314/mold) linker is very fast and is superb for use in development.
+To specify it as your linker,

+1. Install it
+1. Either
+   * Provide it as part of the CMake command with `-DSKYBISON_LINKER=mold`, or
+   * Have it preload into `ninja`/`make` with `mold -run ninja ...`